arnowelzel/webstats-matomo/readme.txt

 This plugin allows to use a self hosted Matomo server to get website statistics.
 When enabled, the neccessary code is added to the footer of the website.
 There is also a direct link to your Matomo server in the WordPress dashboard.

 == Changelog ==

+= 1.10 =

+* Update compatibility information for WordPress.

 = 1.9 =